Ten candidates that made history Tuesday night

 Brown was the favorite in the election against far-right Republican Michael Peroutka.
 According to the Baltimore Sun, Maryland hasn’t elected a Republican attorney general since 1919.

-Brown said he would said expand the civil rights division, protect abortion rights and work to reduce gun violence.
+Brown said he would say expand the civil rights division, protect abortion rights and work to reduce gun violence.

 At his victory speech in front of more than 2,000 people on Tuesday, Brown said it was a “privilege and responsibility” to be elected attorney general.